Initiation Phase

 Process planning: Designing the sequence of method cycles, workshops, research phases, and deliverable moments.

-Initial goal setting: A first pass at defining system-level goals, project boundaries, and evaluation criteria.
+Initial goal setting: A first pass at system-level goals, project boundaries, and evaluation criteria, to be refined in the Intelligence Phase.

 Setting the Tone

-Systemic ambition: Frame the challenge at the system level from day one, even if the client initially presents it as an object-level problem.
+Systemic ambition: Frame the challenge at the system level from day one, even when the client presents it as an object-level problem.
+If they ask for a more sustainable building, explore how the building can improve the sustainability of its surroundings.

-Openness to surprise: The process will reveal unexpected connections and opportunities.
+Openness to surprise: The process will reveal unexpected connections.
 The team needs to be comfortable with uncertainty and willing to adjust course.